Matt Reeves

-Matt Reeves (born April 27, 1966) is an American film director, producer, and screenwriter.
+Matt Reeves (born April 27, 1966) is an American filmmaker.
 He first gained recognition for the WB drama series Felicity (1998–2002), which he co-created with J. J. Abrams.
-Reeves came to widespread attention for directing the hit monster film Cloverfield (2008).
-He also directed the romantic vampire drama Let Me In (2010), and the critically acclaimed science fiction sequels Dawn of the Planet of the Apes (2014) and War for the Planet of the Apes (2017).
-He directed the superhero film The Batman (2022), which stars Robert Pattinson as the title character.
+Reeves came to widespread attention for directing the hit monster-film Cloverfield (2008).
+He also directed the vampire drama Let Me In (2010), and the critically acclaimed science-fiction sequels Dawn of the Planet of the Apes (2014) and War for the Planet of the Apes (2017).
+He directed the superhero film The Batman (2022), which stars Robert Pattinson as the titular character.